vlcn-io/cr-sqlite/pkg/wasm-esm/crsqlite/README.md

 db.close();
 ```

-## Creating a DB in a worker, query it from the main thread
+## Create a DB in a worker, query it from the main thread

 See `examples/src/comlink.ts`